 Basic Plant-Based Affirmation to Get You Going

-Of course, you’ll want to tailor your affirmation to your specific needs and goals, and you’ll want to adjust them to keep up with your progress, setting new goals and new affirmations to support them.
+Of course, you’ll want to tailor your affirmation to your specific needs and goals.
+Also, you’ll want to adjust them to keep up with your progress, setting new goals, and new affirmations to support them.
 But to help you get the feel of it, here’s a list of basic plant-based affirmations that could apply to just about anyone.

 As you’ll see, there’s different ways of saying the same thing and you want to choose language that feels comfortable and natural for you.
 Feel free to modify these affirmations so they work for you!

 - I am thriving on a plant-based diet.